Deep Weakly-supervised Anomaly Detection: Experiments

-To replicate the real-world scenarios where we have a few labeled anomalies and large unlabeled data, we first have a stratified split of the anomalies and normal instances into two subsets, with 80\% data as training data and the other 20\% data as holdup test set.
-Since the unlabeled data is often anomaly-contaminated, we then combine some randomly selected anomalies with the whole normal training data instances to form the unlabeled dataset $\mathcal{U}$.
+\textbf{Seen Anomaly Detection Datasets} As shown in Table \ref{tab:rocpr2}, 12 real-world datasets are used for the detection of seen anomalies, which are from diverse domains, \eg, cyber-attack detection, fraud detection, and disease risk assessment.
+Each dataset contains 0.2\%-15.0\% anomalies of the same class.
+To replicate the real-world scenarios where we have a few labeled seen anomalies and large unlabeled data, we first have a stratified split of each dataset into two subsets, with 80\% data as training data and the other 20\% data as a holdup test set.
+Since the unlabeled data is often anomaly-contaminated, we then combine some randomly selected anomalies with the normal training instances to form the unlabeled data $\mathcal{U}$.
 We further randomly sample a limited number of anomalies from the anomaly class to form the labeled anomaly set $\mathcal{A}$.

-Table \ref{tab:unseenanomalies} presents the 28 datasets for the evaluation of detecting unknown anomalies.
-These datasets are derived from the above four intrusion attack datasets \textit{DoS}, \textit{reconnaissance}, \textit{fuzzers} and \textit{backdoor}, with data instances spanned by the same feature space.
-To guarantee that the evaluation data contains unknown anomalies only, the anomaly class in one of these four datasets is held up for evaluation, while the anomalies in any combinations of the remaining three datasets are combined to form the pool of known anomalies.
-The type of the holdup anomalies is always different from that in the anomaly pool and can be safely treated as unknown anomalies.
-We have 28 possible permutations under this setting, resulting in 28 datasets with different known and/or unknown anomalies.
-For the training, $\mathcal{A}$ contains the anomalies sampled from the known anomalies pool, while the evaluation data is composed of the holdup unknown anomaly class and the 20\% holdup normal instances.
+\textbf{Unseen Anomaly Detection Datasets} The 28 datasets for detecting unseen anomalies are presented in Table \ref{tab:unseen}.
+These datasets are derived from four intrusion attack datasets \textit{dos}, \textit{rec}, \textit{fuz} and \textit{bac} in Table \ref{tab:rocpr2}\footnote{The other eight datasets cannot be used in evaluating unseen anomaly detection as they are from different data sources and contain only one anomaly class.}, whose data instances are from the same data source and spanned by the same feature space.
+To guarantee that the anomalies in the test data are unseen during training, the anomaly class in one of these four datasets is held up for evaluation, while the anomalies in any combinations of the remaining three datasets are combined to form the pool of seen anomalies.
+We have 28 possible permutations under this setting, resulting in 28 datasets with different seen and/or unseen anomaly classes, as shown in Table \ref{tab:unseen}.
+During training, $\mathcal{A}$ contains the anomalies sampled from the pool of seen anomalies, while the test data is composed of the held-up unseen anomaly classes and the normal instances in the test set.